The Bylaws of the Church of Jesus Christ in Christian Fellowship

 COUNCIL OF ELDERS

-The Council of Elders shall be appointed by the First Presidency: these shall include the First Elder and Elect Lady as co-presidents (2), and as councilors the co-presidents of the Quorum of Twelve Apostles (2), the co-presidents of the Quorum of Seventy (2), The Church Patriarch (1) and Church Matriarch (1), and one (1) other person to represent the General Assembly of Saints.
+The Council of Elders shall be appointed by the First Presidency.
+They shall include the First Elder and Elect Lady as co-presidents (2), and as councilors the co-presidents of the Quorum of Twelve Apostles (2), the co-presidents of the Quorum of Seventy (2), The Church Patriarch (1) and Church Matriarch (1), and one (1) other person to represent the General Assembly of Saints.

 There shall not be less than five (5) and no more than nine (9) including the two (2) members of the First Presidency.
 They are to be called upon to fill the pulpit, to pray for the sick, visit newcomers, shut-ins, absentees, hospital visitation, and all other duties meeting the needs of the Church of Christ.
 They shall also, along with the First Presidency, seek God’s direction for the Church of Jesus Christ in Christian Fellowship, and support the First Presidency in the vision given them by God, in the Church of Christ’s present and future ministry.
 Members of the Council of Elders shall remain so until they resign or are deemed unfit.

-The Board of Deacons, Teachers, Priests and Priestesses, and the Board of Elders, High Priests and High Priestesses, Bishops, Evangelists, Patriarchs and Matriarchs, of Fifty, of Seventy, of Apostles, and any other boards shall as needed by the authority of the First Presidency.
+There may be boards of Deacons, Teachers, Priests and Priestesses, and Elders, High Priests and High Priestesses, Bishops, Evangelists, Patriarchs and Matriarchs, of Fifty, of Seventy, of Apostles, and any other boards as may be decided as needed and appointed by the authority of the First Presidency.

 VACANCY OF OFFICES